GonzagaRobotics/ROS2andGazeboDockerContainer/README.md

   - Go to your command prompt and run ipconfig/all
   - Then look for the IPv4 address under “Ethernet adapter vEthernet (WSL):”
   - May have to keep updating your DISPLAY environment variable after closing and reopening your docker container
-- gazebo
+- `ign gazebo`
-  - Type this command to make sure your container works
+  - Type this command to make sure your container can display graphics
-- You can use this command to start up container after: docker start -ai robotics
+- You can use this command to start up container after: `docker start -ai robotics`

 MAC (Test installation of this docker container on someone’s Mac):
 - Download XQuartz: https://www.xquartz.org/